-\textbf{Random IV}: Randomly sampled IVs are constrained by the birthday paradox, which limits the number of writes per key before collisions become likely.
+\paragraph{Random IVs:} Randomly sampled IVs are constrained by the birthday paradox~\cite{suzuki2006birthday}, which limits the number of writes per key before collisions.
 Table~\ref{tab:collision} shows maximum safe write volumes for a single key.
-In the best case, random IVs permit up to 8.4PB of data using the same key.
+In the best case, random IVs allow up to 8.4\,PB of writes using the same key.
 While this suffices for a local SSD, disaggregated PB-scale storage requires considerably more.
-As an SSD's average lifetime is 10,000 write cycles, the necessary write capacity is in thousands of PBs.
-This limitation necessitates frequent key rotation.
-Existing approaches do not address questions such as how to synchronize write counts of a given key across multiple tenant instances, how to record which blocks were written with which keys, how to generate the keys and synchronize them between tenant instances, and where to persistently store them in a CC compliant manner.
+Since an SSD's average lifetime is 10,000 write cycles, the required write capacity is in the thousands of PBs.
+This limitation necessitates key rotation.
+Existing approaches do not address questions such as how to synchronize write counts of a given key across multiple nodes (tenant instances), how to record which blocks were written with which keys, how to generate the keys and synchronize them between nodes, and where to persistently store them in a CC compliant manner.

-\textbf{Counter IV}: Increasing a counter during each write provides IVs not bound by the birthday paradox.
-While almost limitless, counter IVs as provided by \textit{dm-crypt} are not scalable.
-Multiple tenant instances must coordinate to avoid overlapping counters, requiring synchronization across instances.
-Such coordination is manageable at a small scale but quickly becomes infeasible in a datacenter setting, where all-to-all synchronization would severely slow the data path and require tenant instances to trust one another.
+\paragraph{Counter IVs:} Increasing a counter during each write provides IVs not bound by the birthday paradox.
+While almost limitless, the default counter IVs in \textit{dm-crypt} are not scalable.
+Multiple instances must coordinate to avoid overlapping counters, requiring synchronization across instances.
+Such coordination is manageable at a small scale but quickly becomes infeasible in a cluster setting, where all-to-all synchronization would severely slow the data path and require instances to trust one another.

-\textbf{\projectname{}} Scalability, therefore, demands a separate control path and infrastructure not provided by existing systems.
+\paragraph{\projectname's solution:} Therefore, in disaggregated environments, where users are typically provided access to a local, small SSD and a remote, large just-a-bunch-of-flash (JBOF) array, scalability demands a separate control path and infrastructure not found in existing systems.
 We design a scalable counter-leasing protocol combined with a key management framework for derivation and storage.
-This enables multiple tenant instances to use disaggregated JBOFs with per-partition counter allocation without incurring synchronization performance overheads.
+This enables multiple instances to use disaggregated JBOFs with per-partition counter allocation without incurring synchronization performance overheads.